Foxhound013/EAPS_310_R-ShortCourse/README.md

 ## 5. Visualization Options in R
   This will be the final section in this short course.
 Various plotting options will be presented and some of the basics will be covered.

+## Note to the Student
+  If you come across materials that you think should be a part of the course or have tweaks you'd like to see incorporated into the course feel free to make a pull request!
+This is a great way to contribute to your own learning as well as your classmates.
+In addition to furthering you and your classmates learning, you'll be building your GitHub history.
+This can be helpful when applying for jobs, you can point potential employers to the work and projects you've done and contributed to.